Italy marks 78th anniversary of Liberation in 2023.

 Designated a national holiday in 1946, the Festa della Liberazione remains a divisive day in Italy, coming under attack each year from politicians on the right who refuse to celebrate the event.

-Meloni will attend a wreath-laying ceremony at the Altare della Patria in Rome, on Tuesday at 09.00, alongside the president of Italy Sergio Mattarella.
-The senate speaker Ignazio La Russa and the president of the chamber of deputies Lorenzo Fontana will also attend.
+Meloni will attend a wreath-laying ceremony at the Altare della Patria in Rome, on Thursday at 09.00, alongside Italy's president Sergio Mattarella and senate speaker Ignazio La Russa.

-La Russa caused a political storm in March after he criticised the partisan attack in Rome that led to the Fosse Ardeatine massacre in which the Nazis murdered 335 anti-Fascist prisoners, Jews and civilians.
+Last year La Russa caused a political storm after he criticised the 1944 partisan attack in Rome that led to the Fosse Ardeatine massacre in which the Nazis murdered 335 anti-Fascist prisoners, Jews and civilians.

 La Russa, a founding member of Meloni's right-wing Fratelli d'Italia party, described the attack on Via Rasella as "anything but noble," claiming that the 33 members of the SS Bozen Police Regiment killed by the partisans "were a musical band made up of semi-pensioners, not SS Nazis."